Team talking about sustainable business operations

 This unsustainable consumption can be significantly attributed to business use.

-Studies reveal that 422 million metric tons of paper are consumed globally each year, with the average office worker using 10,000 sheets of paper annually.
-Within financial services specifically, 70% of the processes in banks and insurance companies still remain paper related.
+Studies reveal that 422 million metric tonnes of paper are consumed globally each year, with the average office worker using 10,000 sheets of paper annually.
+Within financial services specifically, 70% of the processes in banks and insurance companies remain paper-related.

-When considering the outbound communications within financial services, shifting paper statements to a digital format could reduce greenhouse gas emissions by 37,000 metric tons, alongside water consumption by 136 million gallons.
+Shifting paper statements to digital formats could reduce greenhouse gas emissions by 37,000 metric tonnes, alongside water consumption by 136 million gallons.

-If the green benefits were not enough, the investment in paper-eliminating technology could cut 25% of operational expenses, with the UK set to achieve industry savings of £1.3bn if just 80% of their customers were to go paperless.
+Beyond the environmental benefits, investing in paper-eliminating technology could cut 25% of operational expenses, with the UK set to achieve industry savings of £1.3 billion if just 80% of their customers were to go paperless.

-Consumer appetite for sustainable practices is also high, with 45% choosing paperless billing purely because it is a greener alternative.
+Consumer demand for sustainable practices is also high, with 45% choosing paperless billing purely because it is a greener alternative.

 An estimated 72% of UK banks are already embracing digital technology to make their business operations greener.